RochelleLynn-programmer/q4ghostpost/README.md

 Run "poetry shell" to activate the virtual environment

-Run "python manage.py generate" to generate a secret key and store it in a .env file
+Run "python manage.py generate" to generate a secret key and overwrite the dummy string in the .env file.
+This command also will unstage the .env from git, ensure that the gitignore file is added to the stage, and migrate the data.
+After that is done, fake data is generated with a bulk create command for demonstration of the app

 Then "python manage.py runserver" to spin up the back end server
 ***